Free Manatee Materials Available for Florida Boaters

 For further information, contact:

 Note: High resolution images of manatees as well as Save the Manatee Club’s free boat decal and waterway card are available upon request.

-As Florida’s boating community gears up for the July 4th holiday weekend.
-Save the Manatee Club urges resident and visitors to keep manatees in mind during the holiday and every day while enjoying the state’s waterways.
+Save the Manatee Club urges resident and visitors to keep manatees in mind while enjoying the state’s waterways.
 The Club has a free Boating Safety Packet that provides tips to protect manatees as well as information on regulatory signs and a number for reporting an injured manatee.